RodrigoSLuna/meta-blackbox-optimization/doc/cfg_readme.md

 # Entities:

+> In config file you have entities declarations.
-    It has some entities.
-Each entity has one type and configurations.
+> Each entity has one type and configurations.

+> You have mandatory entities (internals):
+- Experiment
+- Function
+- Optimizer

+>  Optional entities (externals):

+- Trainer
+- Evaluator
+- Visualizer

+## Internals:

 ### 1) Experiment:
         It controls the flow of information